What is Azure IoT Central?

 - Create a device model using Visual Studio code.
 Implement your device code from the model.
-Manually import the device model into your IoT Central application and then add any cloud properties, customizations, and dashboards your IoT Central application needs.
+Manually import the device model into your IoT Central application and then add any cloud properties, customizations, and views your IoT Central application needs.

 Customize the UI

-You can also customize the IoT Central application UI for the operators who are responsible for the day-to-day use of the application.
+Customize the IoT Central application UI for the operators who are responsible for the day-to-day use of the application.
 Customizations you can make include: